-Technology Name Technology Description Advancements / Usage React.js / Next.js React.js and Next.js provide a flexible framework for handling data.
-Further develop data handling by integrating libraries like Redux for state management or Axios for making API requests to various data sources.
-Optimize performance by implementing code splitting and lazy loading for components using Next.js.
-Data Visualisation Libraries Utilise data visualisation libraries like D3.js / Chart.js to render graphs and charts.
-Customize these libraries to handle different data formats and real-time data.
+Libraries like D3.js / Chart.js to render graphs and charts. handle different data formats and real-time data.
 Enhance interactivity by adding event handlers and user-friendly tooltips to provide detailed information.
 UI Framework Implement a UI framework to achieve a consistent and aesthetically pleasing design (Material- UI, Material Tailwind).
 Customize the theme and styles to match the application's branding.
-Real-time Data Updates Real time data are used by the pilots For real-time updates, it will integrate a WebSocket technology (e.g., Socket.io) to establish bidirectional communication between the server and client. -- ---
+Real-time Data Updates Real time data are used by the pilots For real-time updates, it will integrate a WebSocket technology (e.g., Socket.io) to establish bidirectional communication between the server and client.

-Below follows the table, i.e., Table 73, that maps respective User Requirements with the Interactive Self-Explained Visualization Workbench that seeks to be implemented in the context of the Al4Gov project.
+Table 82 maps respective User Requirements with the Interactive Self-Explained Visualization Workbench that seeks to be implemented in the context of the AI4Gov project.